A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Cutting-plane Algorithm using Belief Propagation

-We provide an example of $\{x,y,z\}$ in Figure \ref{fig:case_a}.
-For small enough $\varepsilon>0$, one can show that $y,z$ are feasible points to the constraint polytope of C-LP using the following facts: \begin{itemize} \item $\mathcal P$ always traverses even number of edges of cycles of Type T1 and T2 once it enters; \item Both ends of $\mathcal P$ belong to Case C2. \end{itemize} This implies that $x$ is not a vertex.
+We provide an example of $\{x,y,z\}$ in Figure~\ref{fig:case_a}.
+Due to (c) and (e) in Lemma \ref{lem:p}, one can check that $y,z$ are feasible points to the constraint polytope of C-LP with sufficiently small $\varepsilon>0$.

-\paragraph{Case (b).} Similarly as we did for Case (a), we can modify/make cycle $\mathcal T$ so that it always traverse even number of edges of cycles of Type T1 and T2 once it enters.\footnote{We note again that the modified cycle $\mathcal T$ may contain a same edge more than once.} If the length of $\mathcal T$ is even, one can construct two different feasible points $y=[y_e],z=[z_e]$ with $x = (y+z)/2$ by starting from $x=[x_e]$ and alternatively adding/substracting some small constant $\varepsilon>0$ following path $\mathcal T$, similarly as we did for Case (a).
-Hence, we assume that $\mathcal T$ is of odd length.